Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell jackets for men.

 Fabric: 88% polyester / 12% spandex

-Perhaps the most unique jacket among our recommendations, the Patagonia Galvanized fuses the blissful comfort and stretch of a cozy softshell with the weather-protection of a hardshell for a hybrid design that’s top of its class.
+The Patagonia Galvanized is, perhaps, the most unique jacket among our recommendations.
+It fuses the blissful comfort and stretch of a cozy softshell with the weather-protection of a hardshell.
+The unique hybrid design sits at the top of its class.

-The 3-layer stretch-woven shell, spun from Patagonia’s own H2No® polyester/spandex blend, delights travellers, alpinists, and hikers alike with a DWR finish that stands up to the worst elements that spring & fall throws at you.
+The 3-layer stretch-woven shell is spun from Patagonia’s own H2No® polyester/spandex blend.
+It delights travellers, alpinists, and hikers alike with its robust DWR finish.
+Unlike other softshells, the shell will stand up to the worst elements that spring & fall throws at you.

-Thanks to this innovative design, the Patagonia Galvanized in, undoubtedly, a league of its own among softshells for its weatherproofing.
+Thanks to this innovative design, the Patagonia Galvanized is in a league of its own among softshells for its weatherproofing.
 Of course, that leaves it with a handful of small drawbacks.

-While the Galvanized is surprisingly breathable for the level of protection it offers, it isn’t quite as breezy as a true regular softshell because of the waterproof membrane.
-Fortunately, Patagonia’s added pit zips to help alleviate the problem and throw a little “manual” breathability into the mix.
+The Galvanized is surprisingly breathable for the level of protection it offers.
+But, because of the waterproof membrane, it isn’t quite as breezy as a true regular softshell.
+Fortunately, Patagonia’s added pit zips to help with the problem, throwing a little “manual” breathability into the mix.

 - Hybrid design offer best-in-class weather-protection

 - Excellent comfort and mobility